aspectran/aspectran.github.io/_pages/en/aspectow/architecture.md

 Aspectow's architecture prioritizes operational convenience.

 - **Flexible Resource Replacement**: By copying and loading libraries into the `work` directory, original library files can be replaced without file locking even during operation, enabling flexible deployment and minimizing downtime.
-- **Operation Scripts**: Provides all necessary scripts for operation, such as service registration, startup, shutdown, and status check, through the `setup` and `bin` directories.
+- **Operation Scripts**: The `app/bin` directory handles runtime controls such as server startup/shutdown, while the `setup` directory supports initial application installation and system service registration (`install-app.sh`, `install-service.sh`).
 - **Multi-Environment Support**: Supports not only web services but also Daemon or Shell applications with the same architecture, providing a consistent development experience.